magento/magento2-page-builder/docs/configurations/panel-configurations.md

 Now to populate the new and existing groups with content types.

-## Add a content type to a panel group
+## Add content types to different panel groups

-To do this, set your configuration's `group` attribute to the `<group>` element's name.
-For example, to add your content type to the Layout group,
+To add content types to other panel groups, set your configuration's `group` attribute to the new `<group>` element's name.
+For example, to add your content type to a new group called My Controls,

 ```xml
 <group name="my_controls" translate="label" sortOrder="0" label="My Controls"/>
 ```

-Specify "my_controls" as the value of the `group` attribute in your configuration file, as shown here:
+You specify "my_controls" as the value of the `group` attribute in your configuration file, as shown here:

 ```xml
 <?xml version="1.0"?>